arunkjoyson/SEP_Assignment3/README.md

 ## Preliminary Tasks:

-- [ ] Design a logging mechanism that captures all data modifications.
+- [ ] **Design a logging mechanism that captures all data modifications**
+  - [ ] Create a log structure that records changes in data

-- [ ] Implement a search feature to filter logs by user, date, and action.
+- [ ] **Implement a search feature to filter logs by user, date, and action**
+  - [ ] Develop a search interface with advanced filtering options

-- [ ] Evaluate different storage solutions for long-term logging.
+- [ ] **Evaluate different storage solutions for long-term logging**
+  - [ ] Compare options like cloud storage, local databases, or external services

-- [ ] Ensure compliance with industry best practices for data auditing.
+- [ ] **Ensure compliance with industry best practices for data auditing**
+  - [ ] Review relevant standards and ensure logging meets compliance requirements

 ## Metrics for Success: